DIY Mold Inspection – Part 1: Know Your Enemy

 I’ll teach you how to perform your own mold inspection without the cost of hiring a mold remediation company, spending money on mold testing, or risking a professional mold scam.

 I’ll walk you through every room in your home, including the attic, garage, and basement/crawlspace.
 Using mold inspection photos with clear explanations, I’ll show you all the hidden places where mold inspection is necessary, and how to see concealed mold when it’s the same or similar colors as the surfaces it grows on.

-Know Your Enemy, begins the series.
-Depending on our home, you might be able to skip a few books, but the first two books are essential knowledge if you want to prevent spreading mold around your home, and avoid mold exposure and mold sickness.
+Know Your Enemy, begins the series and the first two books are essential knowledge if you want to prevent spreading mold around your home, and avoid mold exposure and mold sickness.

 The information I share with you in this mold inspection series will help you avoid expensive mold removal cost, protect your home, safeguard you from mold symptoms, and ensure that you’re not taken advantage of by professional mold cleaning scammers.

 Would you like to learn more about indoor air quality…for free?